John Boutté: Life and career

-He was featured on Lillian's live album, Gospel United, released in 1994.
-In 1993, he released an album under his own name titled Through the Eyes of a Child.
+He was a featured vocalist on Lillian's live album, Gospel United, released in 1994.
+In 1996, he released his debut album titled Through the Eyes of a Child.

 He was the featured guest vocalist on Cuban group Cubanismo!'s Mardi Gras Mambo, recorded in New Orleans.

-In the recent years, Boutté has been working with ex-Cowboy Mouth guitarist and singer, Paul Sanchez which led to a collaborated effort Stew Called New Orleans released in 2009.
+Boutté has been working with ex-Cowboy Mouth guitarist and singer, Paul Sanchez which led to a collaborated effort Stew Called New Orleans, released in 2009.
 Boutté was also featured on John Scofield's 2009 album, Piety Street, singing the lead on three tracks.

 Singers Tricia Boutté (Sister Teedy) and Tanya E. Boutté are John's nieces.

 Boutté's "Treme Song" on his Jambalaya album is the theme song of HBO's series, Treme.
-Boutté appears in Treme's Season 1 Finale, serenading Kim Dickens' character before she leaves New Orleans; Season 2, episode 1, performing several songs (including "Accentuate the Positive"); and sings onstage in Treme Season 3, episode 10.
+Boutté appears in Tremes season 1 finale, serenading Kim Dickens' character before she leaves New Orleans.
+He also appears in season 2, episode 1, performing several songs (including "Accentuate the Positive"), and he sings onstage in Treme season 3, episode 10.